Luisa’s Child Care

 5:15pm-5:30pm Potty Time/Free Playtime

-*5:30pm-6:00pm Diaper Time/Pick Up Time
+5:30pm-5:45pm Diaper Time

 ✅ 6:00pm ** DAYCARE CLOSED

-(**) Late Pick Up Fee at 6:00pm: $40/Hour, with no exceptions.
+(**) = Late Pick Up Fee at 6:00pm:

 Operating Hours:

-Monday to Friday, 7:00am-6:00pm
+Monday to Friday, 6:00am-6:00pm

 (Closed on all Federal Holidays)